programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### 3 Clusters

-Let's start at the DDC1 level: History forms a single category, while Linguistics and Philosophy are distinct, leading us to look for three clusters in all.
-What we are looking for is a way to evaluate how the clustering performed; the silhouette plot is a common way to do this, but it is not the only one and it is certainly not always the most useful one.
-There is the 'confusion matrix' in which we directly compare the original 'labels' (the DDCs) to the predictions (the clusters), and from this we can also calculate precision and recall measures as well.
+Let's start at the DDC1 level: History forms a single category, while Linguistics and Philosophy are distinct.
+To evaluate how the clustering performed, the silhouette plot is a common method, but it is not always the most useful.
+There is the 'confusion matrix', with which you can directly compare the original 'labels' (the DDCs) to the predictions (the clusters), as well as calculate precision and recall measures.

-Precision is essentially our correct prediction rate and is calculated from the number of True Positives (TPs) divided by the sum of True Positives and *False* Positives (FPs), so $\frac{TP}{TP+FP}$.
-Recall measures something slightly different since we are evaluating the proportion of positives that we predicted correctly (*ie.* allowing for False Negatives), so $\frac{TP}{TP+FN}$.
+Precision is essentially our correct prediction rate, calculated from the number of True Positives (TPs) divided by the sum of True Positives and *False* Positives (FPs), so $\frac{TP}{TP+FP}$.
+Recall measures something slightly different, involving evaluating the proportion of positives that were predicted correctly (*ie.* allowing for False Negatives), so $\frac{TP}{TP+FN}$.
 In turn, these underpin the F-score, which allows us to attach a measure of sensitivity to our predictions, though this will become a *bit* more problematic if the number of observations in each cluster become seriously unbalanced.

 We have parameterised the code so that you can adjust the DDC level (`ddc`) and number of clusters (`ncls`) to make it easy to experiment with alternative 'solutions':